katexochen/github-matrix-parser/README.md

 You can try it online: [https://katexochen.github.io/github-matrix-parser/](https://katexochen.github.io/github-matrix-parser/)

+Also checks for underspecified jobs in your matrix configurations, where some keys aren't defined for all jobs.

 ## Features

 - **visualize**: Paste your matrix YAML and see exactly what jobs GitHub will generate.